-Christine founded Write for Success in 2009 and has helped more than 350 authors achieve their goals.
-An estimated 1.5 million books were published in 2013 (source: Bowker) and that was a significant decline from the 2.4 million published in 2012!
+Christine founded Write for Success in 2009 and has helped hundreds of authors achieve their goals.
+More than 725,000 self-published works were registered in 2015, a growth rate of 21% from 2014; self-published titles have grown 375% since 2010 (source: Bowker).
+In 2016, sales of print books were up 3.3% from 2015 with total print unit sales of 674 million (source: Publisher's Weekly).
 In this high-volume environment where trends fluctuate, Christine understands the marketplace and the industry's requirements for successful self-publication and traditional publication.

 She has handled all aspects of the process from ghostwriting and co-writing to substantive editing, copy editing, and proofreading.
-Her skills include writing a query letter that will get noticed, polishing the first twenty-five pages of a submission, as well as helping self-publishing authors with their all-important cover image and jacket language, online book synopsis, and author bio.
-As an active editor in Hollywood, she is on top of the market trends and able to assist each client's unique path to publication.
+Her skills include writing a query letter that will get noticed, polishing the first twenty-five pages of a submission, as well as helping self-publishing authors with their cover image and jacket language, online book synopsis, and author bio.
+As an active editor in Hollywood, she is atop market trends and able to assist each client's unique path to publication.
 Christine speaks and teaches throughout the year in the Los Angeles area.

 As a writer, she has been traditionally published across the genres.
 She also has a legal and technical writing background, having spent more than twenty years working in the health care industry.
 From 2010-2012, she was the monthly newsletter editor and contributing writer for an international parenting organization.
 Her skills combine to give her great breadth and depth as an editor whose experience and attention to detail continues to serve clients who are seeking publication.
 Christine has an M.A. in English.
 She handles adult and children's books (picture book, middle grade, young adult, and new adult).